-The Cork Costume Trail tells the story of the relationship between the actor and their costume through an interactive city-wide trail of costumes from significant Irish films and major television productions, filmed in Cork or with Cork talent.
+The Cork Costume Trail told the story of the relationship between the actor and their costume through an interactive city-wide trail of costumes from significant Irish films and major television productions, filmed in Cork or with Cork talent.

 Venues: The Gate Cinema, the River Lee and The Metropole Hotel